7 Best Email Tools With Zapier Integration (2026)

 FAQ

 Are Zapier triggers real-time?
 Most are near-real-time (within 1-2 minutes).
 Some triggers use polling (checking every 1-15 minutes depending on your Zapier plan).
-For truly time-sensitive actions like transactional email, use the email tool's API directly rather than going through Zapier.
+For truly time-sensitive actions like transactional email or dunning sequences, use the email tool's API directly rather than going through Zapier.
+The latency difference can matter for email deliverability of time-critical messages.